prebeneide/SemesterProject2/README.md

 # EUPHORY (SEMESTER PROJECT 2)

 This was our semester project 2.
 The goal here was to create an e-commerce website that had both customer-facing and admin sections.
-Both sections should be responsive and the website should be populated by a Strapi API supplied by Noroff.
+Both sections should be responsive and the website needed to be populated by a Strapi API supplied by Noroff.

 ## Description

 ### Brief

-- I should build an e-commerce website.
+- I needed to build an e-commerce website.
-- I choose the theme of the website.
+- I could choose the theme of the website.
 - It should follow the site architecture described below.
 - We needed to find a suitable logo, or create one ourself(I created one myself)
 - We should apply all that we have learned in the studies so far(at that time)